By guest writer George Sallit

 So the SW1X DAC II Special comes in a neat half-sized box (Height 130mm, Width 335 mm, Depth 410mm, Weight 9.2Kg) which resembles the Audionote 2.1x I have at home but it is slightly bigger and has a much thicker and less resonant lid that covers the top and sides.
 It looks purposeful and does not have unnecessary bling.

-The SW1X DAC II Special has a SPDiF receiver chip that feeds 2xPCM 56K chips for the digital to analogue conversion.
+The SW1X DAC II Special has a SPDiF receiver chip that feeds 2xPCM 56K chips for the digital to analog conversion.
 These chips are R2R DACs and not the dreaded delta/sigma chips.
 And yes there are two of them as they are mono!
 No filters, no oversampling.
 The I/V conversion is active and unusually uses a transistor, not the usual resistor as it sounds better.
 The Std model uses a Silicon transistor but as you go up the range a Germanium transistor is used that gives a much warmer sound.
 And finally, the preamp/buffer uses discrete components including New Old Stock tubes.
 There are more details on their web page.

 This box has a digital SPDiF RCA input, an AES/EBU XLR digital input and two sets of RCA outputs……and that’s it.
 Slawa tells me he can supply a USB/SPDiF converter.